Graduation

 Please note that graduates and their guests will be required to stay for the whole ceremony.
 Please keep this in mind when making travel plans.

-The next ritual is the hongi (traditional greeting), where the host extends their right hand to the visitor who extends their right hand, they shake hands and then briefly press their noses together - both the forehead and the nose should touch at the same time.
+The next ritual is the hongi (traditional greeting), where the host extends their right hand to the visitor, who extends their right hand.
+They shake hands and then briefly press their noses together, ensuring that both the forehead and the nose touch at the same time.
 This action is gentle to avoid the accidental 'headbutt'.
 The manuhiri will advance in single file and 'hongi' the hosts before going to their seats.
 Guests should remain standing during this process.

-All Auckland International Campus awards will be presented first followed by all Capable NZ awards.
+All Auckland International Campus awards will be presented first, followed by all Capable NZ awards.
 All awards will be presented by their relevant schools.
-Graduands’ names will be read alphabetically.
+Graduands’ names will be read in alphabetical order.

 For those receiving Master's and Bachelor's degrees, you should hold your trencher in your left hand as you cross the stage.
 The Board Chairperson will confer your degree by taking your trencher from you and placing it on your head.
 You will then continue crossing the stage (wear your trencher for the remainder of the ceremony).
 For those receiving Graduate Diplomas and Postgraduate Diplomas, you should already be wearing your trencher as you cross the stage.

 Please ensure you leave any personal items (e.g. cameras, handbags, cell phones) with your guests or our team in the registration room.
-Out of respect, cell phones must be switched off during the ceremony.
+Out of respect, please switch off your cell phones during the ceremony.

 These will be presented by the Executive Team following the academic award presentations.
 Those students receiving Special Student Awards will be notified in writing prior to the Graduation Ceremony.